Remedial Massage vs Deep Tissue

-Whether you are experiencing muscle tension, aches and pains (acute or chronic), or you just want to iron out those back-to-work knots, a good massage session can offer you the much-needed relief from stress and pain.
-The only challenge you may face is which one to choose as there are many different types of massage on offer these days.
-People who are engaged in physical activities or play professional sports are very familiar with the terms remedial massage and deep tissue massage, both of which assist with muscle recovery and soreness.
+Regardless of if you are experiencing muscle tightness, aches or pains or you just want to iron out those back-to-work knots, a good massage session can offer you the much-needed relief from stress and pain.
+However some people find it confusing to choose from the many different types of massage on offer these days.
+Clients that are involved in physical activities or play professional sports are often familiar with the terms remedial massage and deep tissue massage, both of which assist with muscle recovery and soreness.
 Deep tissue massage and remedial massage are often confused or thought to be the same, but in reality, they can be very different.
-Finding out the difference between the two can help people choose the one that is right for them under particular circumstances.
+Understand the difference between the two can help people choose the one that is right for them.
 So, what’s the difference and do you need a remedial or deep tissue massage?

 Remedial massage is a form of complementary therapy that focuses on treating a specific problem area often caused by postural imbalance, muscle tension, and/or soft tissue injury.
 This type of therapy often starts with a detailed assessment of the problematic muscles, ligaments, tendons, and posture.